About Us Company History

 Who are we?

-A developer of infrastructure & strategic property, as well as assets and operator business divisions, we deliver critical support services to the Offshore, Oil & Gas, Energy, Marine, Power and Renewable Energy industries on the River Tyne.
+A developer of infrastructure and strategic property, as well as assets and operator business divisions, we deliver critical support services to the Offshore, Oil & Gas, Energy, Marine, Power and Renewable Energy industries on the River Tyne.

-Our aim is to create value through our strategic platforms, harnessing our entrepreneurial skills to effectively identify and develop opportunities to which we apply our renowned expertise and first class customer service in a professional, safe and efficient way.
+Our aim is to create value through our strategic platforms, harnessing our entrepreneurial skills to effectively identify and develop opportunities to which we apply our renowned expertise and first-class customer service in a professional, safe and efficient way.

 Where did it all start?

 Pictured: Charlie Shepherd (second from left) in Kalgoorlie, Australia in early 1900s during Australian Gold Rush, Frederick William Shepherd (centre left, with Charlie and Freddy Shepherd aged 4 & 5 pictured in background) purchasing a horse in Byker, Newcastle

 In 1881, Frederick William Shepherd, a general castman, moved to Byker, Newcastle with his wife Sarah and established the company business there, becoming a trader.